silnrsi/grcompiler/grcompiler/trunk/installer/readme.txt

 * icuuc.dll - ICU character definitions that are used to initialize certain glyph attributes based on the correspnding Unicode character properties.
 * gdlpp.exe - preprocessor to handle #define and #include statements
 * stddef.gdh - standard GDL abbreviations
+* gr_buildbat.bat - will create a batch file to run the compiler for your font

 For testing the installation ("example" folder)
 * allcaps.gdl - simple GDL program